World Beyond War: Activities

-World Beyond War has gotten coverage by Scientific American, Truthdig, Common Dreams,.
+World Beyond War has gotten coverage by Scientific American, Truthdig, and Common Dreams.

 In 2020, Milwaukee congresswoman Gwen Moore referred to US military budget as a "feeding frenzy" at an event featuring World Beyond War's billboard in Milwaukee, which read "3% of US military spending could end starvation on earth."
 This was covered in Urban Milwaukee.

-World Beyond War initiated a letter-writing campaign for the cancellation of Canada's annual weapons expo, CANSEC, which was scheduled to take place in Ottawa, Canada in May, 2020.
+World Beyond War initiated a letter-writing campaign for the cancellation of Canada's annual weapons expo (CANSEC), which was scheduled to take place in Ottawa, Canada in May, 2020.

 World Beyond War alternates global organizing activity with regional events, such as an April 2020 webinar on military bases in Guam.

 World Beyond War has gotten coverage for its campaigns in Democracy Now, Canadian Broadcasting Corporation, The New Zealand Herald, TV New Zealand, and Arkansas Online.

 In 2021, World Beyond War was awarded The US Peace Prize by the US Peace Memorial Foundation "[f]or exceptional global advocacy and creative peace education to end war and dismantle the war machine."
 Swanson had previously won The US Peace Prize in 2018.